JeysonFlores/Accounts-MicroService-Crystal/README.md

     "password": "Fernando1234"
   }
 ```
-  <h1> Note: </h1> after each login, it returns a JSON object with the authentication token which will last 1 hour.
+  **Note: after each login, it returns a JSON object with the authentication token which will last 1 hour.

   <h3> Error Handlers </h3>